 Who funds ALEC?

 “More than 98% of ALEC’s revenues come from sources other than legislative dues, such as corporations, corporate trade groups, and corporate foundations.
 Each corporate member pays an annual fee of between $7,000 and $25,000 a year, and if a corporation participates in any of the 9 task forces, additional fees apply, from $2,500 to $10,000 each year.
 ALEC also receives direct grants from corporations, such as $1.4 million from ExxonMobil from 1998-2009.
-It has also received grants from some of the biggest foundations funded by corporate CEOs, such as: the Koch family Charles G. Koch Foundation, the Koch-managed Claude R. Lambe Foundation, the Scaife family Allegheny Foundation, the Coors family Castle Rock Foundation, to name a few.
-Less than 2% of ALEC’s funding comes from “Membership Dues” of $50 per year paid by state legislators, a discounted price that may run afoul of state gift bans.”
+It’s also received grants from some of the biggest foundations funded by corporate CEOs, such as: the Koch family Charles G. Koch Foundation, the Koch-managed Claude R. Lambe Foundation, the Scaife family Allegheny Foundation, the Coors family Castle Rock Foundation, to name a few.
+Less than 2% of ALEC’s funding comes from “Membership Dues” of $50 per year paid by state legislators.”

 See CMD’s special report on ALEC funding and spending here.”

 Examples of ALEC’s “Model Bills”

 See: ALEC exposed